Cangshan Shenci Temple in Dali City

 Travel Tips

-• Best Time to Visit: Spring and autumn offer mild weather, making it ideal for exploring the temple and surrounding areas.
+• Best Time to Visit: Spring and autumn for mild weather.

-• Local Cuisine: Don’t miss trying local Dali dishes, such as “Crossing the Bridge Noodles” (过桥米线) and various mushroom dishes.
+• Local Cuisine: Try “Crossing the Bridge Noodles” (过桥米线) and mushroom dishes.

-• Respect Local Customs: When visiting, be respectful of the temple’s religious significance and local traditions.
-Dress modestly and maintain a quiet demeanor.
+• Respect Local Customs: Dress modestly and maintain quiet in the temple.